Substance Abuse - What Drives Alcohol Addiction

 Which is exactly what is going on — among other alcohol research — at Wake Forest Baptist Medical Center.

-“NIAAA and NIDA (National Institute on Drug Abuse) are both concluding that alcohol dependence and drug abuse are developmental disorders, so they tend to emerge early in life, in adolescence or even before,” said Allyson J. Bennett, PhD, assistant professor in the Department of Physiology and Pharmacology and the Department of Pediatrics.
+“NIAAA and NIDA (National Institute on Drug Abuse) are both concluding that alcohol dependence and substance abuse are developmental disorders, so they tend to emerge early in life, in adolescence or even before,” said Allyson J. Bennett, PhD, assistant professor in the Department of Physiology and Pharmacology and the Department of Pediatrics.

 “If you want to understand how adults became alcoholics, you want to begin studying them early in life,” said Bennett, who is part of an NIAAA Center of Excellence grant, first awarded in 2003.